Joshf225/YelpCamp/README.md

 # YelpCamp

 This is my final project of full-stack web developer bootcamp!
-Site is ment to imitate Yelp but for campgrounds.
+Site is meant to imitate Yelp but for campgrounds.

 You can check out YelpCamp on following link: https://frail-sockeye.cyclic.app/  <br>